zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec03.md

 ## Objective

-The NSEC3 record type and its parameter are defined in [RFC 5155].
+The NSEC3 record type and its parameters are defined in [RFC 5155].
 The recommended values of the parameters have been updated by [RFC 9276].

-For NSEC3 there are four fields that determines how the NSEC3 record are created and interpreted ([RFC 5155][RFC 5155#section-3], section3):
+For NSEC3 there are four fields that determine how the NSEC3 record are created and interpreted ([RFC 5155][RFC 5155#section-3], section3):

 * Hash algorithm